FAQs

 Some benefit advisors may not understand financial mutual aid and the long history of savings clubs.
 Please contact the Kin Cooperative Team if you need support.

 Have more question?
-Get in touch.
+Get in touch: WhatsApp Kin (faster) or contact Kin via email.

 About Kin Cooperative

+Kin Cooperative is a fiscal host.
 There are many fiscal hosts in the UK and around the world that operate for different kinds of groups and if your group isn't right for Kin Cooperative, we can connect you with a host that is better suited.

 Timeline